 A study conducted by the University of Delaware found that Montmorency tart cherry juice lowered systolic blood pressure and LDL cholesterol in older adults.

-Over a 12-week period, those drinking two cups of tart cherry juice a day had lower cholesterol levels overall but had high levels of blood sugar and triglycerides when compared to the placebo group who were drinking a cherry-flavored drink.
+Over a 12-week period, those participants drinking two cups of tart cherry juice a day had lower cholesterol levels overall but had high levels of blood sugar and triglycerides when compared to the placebo group who were drinking a cherry-flavored drink.
 However, despite the increases in blood sugar, they did not experience insulin sensitivity which is associated with diabetes.
-HDL cholesterol levels and diastolic blood pressure were not affected by the cherry juice during the study.
+HDL cholesterol levels and diastolic blood pressure were not affected by the cherry juice consumption during the study.

 Green Tea & Cholesterol

 Green tea is known as one of the healthiest drinks in the world for very good reasons; it’s rich in antioxidants, boosts the metabolism, and has less caffeine than coffee.
 Green tea is also another natural drink to lower cholesterol.

 Green tea and green tea extract lowered the LDL cholesterol in participants without affecting HDL cholesterol.
 A Japanese study of 40,000 people found that those who drank at least 2 cups of green tea a day during a 10 year period had a lower risk of dying from cardiovascular disease.
 These results are believed to be because of the high amount of catechins in green tea which can affect the lipid profile of the blood.
 Animal studies have also suggested that green tea can inhibit the absorption of cholesterol which, as a result , helps keep levels low.

 Soy products such as soy milk and tofu can reduce levels of cholesterol.
 Soy is naturally free from cholesterol, compared to one cup of 1% milk which contains 12.2 grams of cholesterol.